Yunue2110/mid-project-coffee/README.md

-And what is inside?
+### And what is inside?
 As explained in the repo, the datasets have reviews from specialized reviewers for both coffees: arabica and robusta.
-The below information is provided in each dataset.
+The below information is provided in each dataset:

-+Quality Measures
+-Quality Measures

-+Aroma
+-Aroma

-Flavor
+-Flavor

-Aftertaste
+-Aftertaste

-Acidity
+-Acidity

-Body
+-Body

-Balance
+-Balance

-Uniformity
+-Uniformity

-Cup Cleanliness
+-Cup Cleanliness

-Sweetness
+-Sweetness

-Moisture
+-Moisture

-Defects
+-Defects